 Member, EKU Board of Regents | Contact Nancy Collins

 Nancy Collins, a partner with the Hazard law firm of Hollon and Collins, has had a general civil trial and appellate practice in the Perry County seat since 1982.
 Shortly after earning her baccalaureate and law degrees from the University of Kentucky, she served as Assistant Attorney General of Kentucky, 1978-82, and then as Assistant Commonwealth’s Attorney for the 33rd Judicial Circuit, 1982-91.
 She was Governor at Large for the Kentucky Justice Association 1993-97 and its 7th District Vice President 1997-2011.
 She was appointed in 2009 to a six-year term on the Board of Regents, and was reappointed in 2015 to serve an additional six-year term expiring in 2021.

 Dr. Jason Marion

 Faculty Representative, EKU Board of Regents | Contact Jason Marion

 Dr. Jason W. Marion is an associate professor of environmental health science and a proud first-generation college graduate.
 Marion earned master’s and doctoral degrees in public health from The Ohio State University, specializing in environmental health and epidemiology.
 He also hold bachelor’s and master’s degrees from Morehead State University in environmental science and biology.
-His post-secondary education journey at Hocking College in Ohio, where he earned a two-year degree in Recreation and Wildlife Management.
+His post-secondary education journey started at Hocking College in Ohio, where he earned a two-year degree in Recreation and Wildlife Management.
 Marion’s board experience includes service as a 2008 gubernatorial appointee to The OSU Board of Trustees and as a twice-elected student regent on the MSU Board of Regents.
 Prior to EKU, Marion served 13 years across the Ohio Departments of Natural Resources and Agriculture, as well as the Kentucky Division of Forestry.
 Marion also served OSU as an infectious diseases fellow and post-doctoral scholar.
 Marion is active professionally, having served as President of the Association of Environmental Health Academic Programs, and authoring 19 journal publications on preventive medicine, water quality and workforce development.
-As an EKU educator, Marion earned the 2017 Critical Thinking Teacher of the Year and 2019 Critical Reading Teacher of the Year honors.
+As an EKU educator, Marion has earned honors as a 2017 Critical Thinking Teacher of the Year and 2019 Critical Reading Teacher of the Year.

 Vice Chair, EKU Board of Regents | Contact Alan Long